-Table 4.3 shows the mathematics achievement level results for fourth-grade public school students who reported that neither parent graduated from high school, at least one parent graduated from high school, at least one parent had some education after high school, at least one parent graduated from college, or that they did not know their parents' highest education level.
-It should be noted that 32 percent of fourth graders in New Jersey reported that they did not know the education level of either of their parents.
+Table 4.3A shows the mathematics achievement level results for fourth-grade public school students who reported that at least one parent graduated from high school, at least one parent had some education after high school, at least one parent graduated from college, or that they did not know their parents' highest education level.
+It should be noted that 42 percent of fourth graders in the DDESS reported that they did not know the education level of either of their parents.

-The percentage of New Jersey students who reported that neither parent graduated from high school who attained the Proficient level did not differ significantly from that of students who reported that at least one parent graduated from high school or at least one parent had some education after high school but was smaller than that of students who reported that at least one parent graduated from college.
+The percentage of DDESS students who reported that at least one parent graduated from high school who attained the Proficient level did not differ significantly from that of students who reported that at least one parent had some education after high school or at least one parent graduated from college.